 Ref.
 Topic area Community Action CA1 Highways, traffic and road safety for all users The Parish Council will prepare a Traffic Plan in liaison with Herefordshire Council and other partners to identify and implement measures to address highway and traffic issues raised in drawing up the NDP where possible.
 These include the amount and speed of traffic passing through the village and on Wyatt Road, and the inappropriate use of local roads by through traffic and HGVs.
 The Traffic Plan will take into account the potential of new development to generate additional vehicle movements, and support actions to calm traffic in the village and to reduce traffic volumes.
-This may include traffic speed indicator devices, footway improvements, the enforcement and lowering of speed limits, and weight/parking restrictions.
-CA2 Road safety priority locations As part of the Traffic Plan, the Parish Council will continue to work with Herefordshire Council to seek road safety improvements at specific locations where this can be justified.
-CA3 Highways - other matters The Parish Council will continue to work with Herefordshire Council to address other highway issues including the further provision of passing places in justified locations, traffic calming, hedge and verge cutting, and road and footpath signage.
-CA4 Highways - road maintenance The Parish Council will continue to work with Herefordshire Council to address issues of highway maintenance and drainage (road run-off, ditches and gullies) as they arise and including use of the Lengthsman scheme.
-CA5 Public transport provision The Parish Council will work with Herefordshire Council, bus operators and Community Transport providers to investigate ways of addressing issues identified and will continue to press the case for existing service levels to be maintained and for improvements to be delivered.
-CA6 Walking and cycling The Parish Council will continue to work with landowners to promote the maintenance of public rights of way and to seek safe cycle and walking routes and other measures to encourage active travel.
-CA7 Communications and broadband The Parish Council will promote and support improvements to communications and broadband infrastructure by working in partnership with Herefordshire Council and network operators.
-CA8 Community information and communication The Parish Council will continue to maintain and improve ways of providing information to and communicating with the community including use of notice boards, publications and the website.
-CA9 Convenience retail The Parish Council will support the establishment of local convenience shopping facilities in Sutton St. Nicholas.
-CA10 Open spaces The Parish Council will seek new public open space provision and the enhancement of existing play areas and public open space.
+This may include traffic speed indicator devices, footway improvements, the enforcement and CA2 Road safety lowering of speed limits, and weight/parking restrictions.
+As part of the Traffic Plan, the Parish Council will continue to CAZ priority work with Herefordshire Council to seek road safety locations improvements at specific locations where this can be justified.
+CA3 Highways - The Parish Council will continue to work with Herefordshire other matters Council to address other highway issues including the further provision of passing places in justified locations, traffic calming, hedge and verge cutting, and road and footpath signage.
+CA4 Highways - road The Parish Council will continue to work with Herefordshire maintenance Council to address issues of highway maintenance and drainage (road run-off, ditches and gullies) as they arise and including use of the Lengthsman scheme.
+CA5 Public transport The Parish Council will work with Herefordshire Council, bus provision operators and Community Transport providers to investigate ways of addressing issues identified and will continue to press the case for existing service levels to be maintained and for improvements to be delivered.
+CA6 Walking and The Parish Council will continue to work with landowners to cycling promote the maintenance of public rights of way and to seek safe cycle and walking routes and other measures to encourage active travel.
+CA7 Communications The Parish Council will promote and support improvements to and broadband communications and broadband infrastructure by working in partnership with Herefordshire Council and network operators.
+CA8 Community The Parish Council will continue to maintain and improve ways of information and providing information to and communicating with the communication community including use of notice boards, publications and the CAO Convenience website.
+The Parich Council will support the establishment of local CA9 Convenience retail The Parish Council will support the establishment of local CA10 Open spaces convenience shopping facilities in Sutton St. Nicholas.
+The Parish Council will seek new public open space provision and CATO Oheii shaces the enhancement of existing play areas and public open space. the enhancement of existing play areas and public open space.